-- Populations are typically between 2000 and 5000 people, though the land area and use and socio-economic profiles may vary significantly. - Typically, majority of the population depend on public stand-post for water access and, therefore, have some level of household level storage. - Water systems are operated (mainly) on the Community Ownership and Management model, where gender-based Water and Sanitation Management Teams (WSMTs) and their operational staff are responsible for the day-to-day management of the service, with technical and regulatory oversight by the MMDAs.
-The CWSA is responsible for providing additional technical assistance to the MMDA and community level actors. - The WSMTs, who mainly work on a voluntary basis, are generally trained at the time of appointment through the facilitation and quality assurance of the CWSA. - All the community level structures are supposed to be established through a formal, regulated process. - There are, however challenges with the existing arrangement, especially in the area of service management, technical assistance and accountability. - Effort are on-going to strengthen the rural sub-sector generally and WSP implementation specifically including reforms in the service management model, capacity building (e.g. through mainstreamed institutions such as the universities) and strengthening of the Sector Information System (SIS).
+- Populations are typically between 2000 and 5000 people, though the land area and use and socio-economic profiles may vary significantly. - Typically, majority of the population depend on public stand-post for water access and, therefore, have some level of household level storage. - Some of the water systems are operated on the Community Ownership and Management model, where gender-based Water and Sanitation Management Teams (WSMTs) and their operational staff are responsible for the day-to-day management of the service, with technical and regulatory oversight by the MMDAs.
+The CWSA is responsible for providing additional technical assistance to the MMDA and community level actors. - The other class of communities are managed directly by operational staff of CWSA with oversight by the organisation at the regional level. - The WSMTs, who mainly work on a voluntary basis, are generally trained at the time of appointment through the facilitation and quality assurance of the CWSA. - All the community level structures are supposed to be established through a formal, regulated process. - There are, however challenges with the existing arrangement, especially for the community managed systems in the area of service management, technical assistance and accountability. - Effort are on-going to strengthen the rural sub-sector generally and WSP implementation specifically including reforms in the service management model, capacity building (e.g. through mainstreamed institutions such as the universities) and strengthening of the Sector Information System (SIS).
+Hence, the participation of CWSA in the management of the other systems.